88-degrees/Book-of-Changes/appendix03s2.md

 67. (The sages, who are thus represented, and who made the [**Yì**](https://en.wikipedia.org/wiki/I_Ching),) were able to rejoice in heart (in the absolute truth of things), and were able (also) to weigh carefully all matters that could occasion anxiety; (thus) they fixed the good and bad fortune (of all things) under the sky, and could accomplish the things requiring strenuous efforts.

 68. Therefore amid the changes and transformations (taking place in heaven and earth), and the words and deeds of men, events that are to be fortunate have their happy omens.
-(The sages) knew the definite principles underlying the prognostications of the former class, and the future of
+(The sages) knew the definite principles underlying the prognostications of the former class, and the future of those of the latter, (now to be) ascertained by divination.

-###### p.
-405

-those of the latter, (now to be) ascertained by divination.
+<a id="p-405"></a>

 69. The places of heaven and earth (in the diagrams) having been determined, the sages were able (by means of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching)) to carry out and complete their ability.
 (In this way even) the common people were able to share with them in (deciding about) the counsels of men and the counsels of spiritual beings.